 In the fall of 2015, the Washtenaw Health Initiative secured funding from the Michigan Department of Health and Human Services to launch a three-year pilot, part of Michigan’s State Innovation Model efforts, to diminish emergency department utilization while addressing the social determinants of health in Livingston and Washtenaw Counties.

-As the backbone organization to the Washtenaw Health Initiative, the Center for Health and Research Transformation (CHRT) works with key health and human services agencies in the region to address the medical and social needs of frequent utilizers of emergency department services in a coordinated way.
+As the backbone organization to the Washtenaw Health Initiative, the Center for Health and Research Transformation (CHRT) works with MiCC partner agencies in the region to address the medical and social needs of frequent utilizers of emergency department services in a coordinated way.